ineesalmeida/almeida-cv/README.md

 hugo new site <your website's name>
 cd <your website's name>/themes/
 ```
-Clone the theme (`git clone https://github.com/ineesalmeida/almeida-cv`).
+Clone the theme (`git clone https://github.com/ineesalmeida/almeida-cv`) into your themes folder.
-Replace the "config.toml" file that in the project's root directory with `themes/almeida-cv/exampleSite/config.toml`.
-Replace the "content.yaml" file that in the project's root directory with `themes/almeida-cv/exampleSite/data/content.yaml`.
+Replace the files in your root's directory with the ones on `themes/almeida-cv/exampleSite`.
 ```
 hugo server -D
 ```
-The theme is alive on http://localhost:1313/
+The theme is alive on http://localhost:1313/.

 ## Customization
-You can change the theme colors in the `config.toml` file.
+You can change the theme colors and number of pages in the `config.toml` file.
 Your professional data should be added in the `data/content.yaml`.

 # Building
 To generate your site in the public folder, execute the following: